Banuran/ki-lab-ss23-MindCraft/README.md

 # HKA KI-Lab SS23 Group MindCraft

 This Repository accompanies the project phase of the KI-Lab.
-The task was to solve the SemEval-2023 Visual Word Sense Disambiguation (Visual-WSD) CHallenge.
+The task was to solve the SemEval-2023 Visual Word Sense Disambiguation (Visual-WSD) Challenge.

 ## Data